Practical Ways you can take to Avoid Being Kidnapped on Safari.

-Steps you can take to avoid being kidnapped while on a Safari in Uganda or anywhere else
+Steps you can choose to avoid being kidnapped while on a Safari in Uganda or anywhere else

 The Security and Safety of Tourists is something that the Ugandan government and its President Yoweri K. Museveni take quite seriously.
-We as a Ugandan Tour Operator share that sentiment and create Safaris where a safe and secure outcome is the Goal and not just income.
+As a Ugandan Tour Operator, we share that sentiment and create Safaris where a safe and secure outcome is the Goal and not just income.
 Memorable Safaris, unlike the nightmare that Kimberly Sue Endicott and her Driver Jean-Paul Mirenge endured.

 How to avoid being kidnapped while on a Safari in Uganda